platformio/platformio-docs/en/latest/_sources/core/userguide/cmd_test.rst.txt

 Please note that the parent folder must exist before.

 .. option::
-    --output-junit
+    --junit-output

-The same as :option:`pio test --output-json` but generates a report in the `JUnit XML <https://www.ibm.com/docs/en/developer-for-zos/14.1.0?topic=formats-junit-xml-format>`_ format.
+The same as :option:`pio test --json-output` but generates a report in the `JUnit XML <https://www.ibm.com/docs/en/developer-for-zos/14.1.0?topic=formats-junit-xml-format>`_ format.